edge-servers/immunity-utils/README.rst

             'DEFAULT_THROTTLE_RATES': {'my_module': '400/hour'},
         }

-Every openwisp module which has an API should use this class to configure its own default settings, which will be merged with the settings of the other modules.
+Every immunity module which has an API should use this class to configure its own default settings, which will be merged with the settings of the other modules.

 Test utilities
 --------------

-``openwisp_utils.tests.catch_signal``
+``immunity_utils.tests.catch_signal``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This method can be used to mock a signal call inorder to easily verify